 - a clarification on tuition fee or scholarship, if applicable

 - a certificate of health insurance.

-Complete the application and select your service point
+Fill in the application and choose your service point

 Complete the application form and attach all the required documents.
 Select your service point.
 The service point is where you prove your identity.
 You will find more information at migri.fi/en/identification.
 If you are applying for a permit abroad, visit a Finnish embassy or consulate.
 If you are applying in Finland, visit a Migri service point.
 Please take into account that the service points can be very busy.
 If you are in Finland, you can book an appointment before submitting an application in Migri's appointments system.
 If you are abroad, contact the embassy or consulate directly.

 Pay and submit the application

 The processing of an application is subject to a fee.
 You can pay the processing fee with most credit cards, or use the online banking services provided by Finnish banks.
 You can also pay the processing fee at the embassy or at the Migri service point during your visit to prove your identity.